namakala/medication-trend/docs/article.pdf.md

 # Conclusion

 This study demonstrates the utility of DPN in uncovering the patterns of co-prescriptions among antidepressants and anxiolytics recipients.
 We found that multi-class regimens were markedly more prevalent, particularly among anxiolytic users, consistent with clinical guidelines.
 Moreover, we identified seven highly central medication classes that act as hubs in the prescribing network, linking psychiatric medications to the management of chronic somatic conditions.
 These findings emphasize the role of multimorbidity in shaping co-prescription behaviors and highlight the importance of these seven classes in both psychiatric care and broader chronic disease management.
 Our study contributes a network-based perspective to drug utilization research, offering an alternative approach to identifying high-impact medication classes that warrant further monitoring and future investigation.

+# Funding {-}

+This work was supported by The Indonesia Endowment Funds for Education (LPDP) in the form of a PhD scholarship to AL with Grant Agreement Number 0007457/PHA/D/2/lpdp2022 (26 July 2025).

 # References